FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/how-it-works.rst

 Communication
 -------------

 helyOS uses the HTTP protocol to communicate with microservices and frontends, and RabbitMQ to communicate with the agents. helyOS uses RabbitMQ and consequently the AMQP protocol.
 AMQP originated from the financial industry, where it is used for the safe communication of financial data.
 Its main developers are Cisco, Red Hat, IONA and Twist.
-This protocol allows both *produce/consume* queue and the *publish/subscribe* patterns with advanced routing features.
+This protocol allows both *produce/consume* queue and *publish/subscribe* patterns with advanced routing features.
 RabbitMQ is also a reference for microservice architecture and the development of remote procedure calls.